-The Company operates in accordance with a Risk Appetite Statement setting forth our objectives, plans and limits, and expressing our preferences with respect to risk-taking activities in the context of our overall business goals.
-The Risk Appetite Statement is approved annually by the ERMC and our Board of Directors, with delegated authority to the Chief Risk Officer for implementation throughout the Company.
-The risk appetite statement serves as a tool to preclude activities that are inconsistent with our business and risk strategy.
+The Company operates in accordance with a Risk Appetite Statement setting forth its objectives, plans and limits, and expressing its preferences with respect to risk-taking activities in the context of overall business goals.
+The Risk Appetite Statement is approved annually by the ERMC and the Board of Directors, with delegated authority to the Chief Risk Officer for implementation throughout the Company.
+The risk appetite statement serves as a tool to preclude activities that are inconsistent with the business and risk strategy.

-The Enterprise Risk Assessment process (the "ERA") is a top-down procedure that is designed to identify, assess and quantify risk across the Company's primary risk categories and serves as a basis to determine the Company's risk profile.
-Enterprise risk assessments play an important role in directing our risk management activities by helping us to prioritize our initiatives and to focus our resources on the most appropriate risks.
-We conduct assessments at least annually for each risk category and update those assessments periodically.
-Independent Risk Management utilizes the results of the ERA to assess the appropriateness of risk actions being taken by management to address identified risks.
-The ERA is the basis of the Material Risk Inventory used in the Strategic and Capital Planning Processes.
+The Enterprise Risk Assessment process (the "ERA") is a top-down process designed to identify, assess and quantify risk across the Company's primary risk categories and serves as a basis to determine the Company's risk profile.
+Enterprise risk assessments play an important role in directing the risk management activities by helping prioritize initiatives and focus resources on the most appropriate risks.
+The ERA is performed annually and refreshed periodically, and is the basis of the Material Risk Inventory used in the strategic and capital planning processes.

-Stress testing efforts are an important part of the risk assessment process and they continue to evolve as we model scenarios exploring multi-risk impacts on profitability, liquidity and capital levels.
 Stress testing activities provide a forward-looking assessment of risks and losses.
-We seek to integrate the results of our stress testing into our strategic, capital and liquidity planning processes, and use the results to identify portfolio vulnerabilities and develop risk mitigation strategies or contingency plans across a range of stressed conditions.
+Stress Testing is integrated into the strategic, capital and liquidity planning processes, and the results are used to identify portfolio vulnerabilities and develop risk mitigation strategies or contingency plans across a range of stressed conditions.
 See "Item 1.
-Business - Risk Management" in the 2016 Form 10-K for more information regarding our risk management processes.
+Business - Risk Management" in the 2017 Form 10-K for more information regarding the Company's risk management processes.